 Luis Angel Arango library and concert hall, Bogota Colombia.
 Hotels, accommodation, travel guide, air tickets, gastronomy, attractions, activities, whale watching, beaches, photos, how to get there, how to get around, fairs and festivals, Trips and all the necessary information to plan an unforgettable vacation in Bogota Colombia

 Luis Angel Arango library is the most important complex of its kind in Colombia and one of the most modern in Latin America.
-The library, open to the public, researchers, etc. is a 44.000 sq. m building with all possible facilities available, including on-line reference, reading rooms, borrowing center, research support, research and processing of specialized information, CD-ROM material for consultation.
-Internet links and photocopying services are available.
+The library, open to the public, researchers, etc. is a 44.000 sq. m building with all possible facilities available, including on-line reference, reading rooms, borrowing center, research support, research and processing of specialized information, Internet links and photocopying services are available.

 The Luis Lopez de Meza periodicals collection holds Colombian and foreign newspapers, journals, magazines, reference material, and special collections of maps and microfilms.
 The Concert Hall holds an audience of 370 people, and contains the unusual feature of a concert organ, specially made for the Hall.
 The concert season, opening in late February, last until early December.
 There are also smaller auditoriums and exhibition rooms for temporary and permanent shows.